simonwjc/Synergetic-Synthesis-Oscillators-for-Korg-NTS-1/README.md

 # Synergetic-Synthesis-Oscillators-for-Korg-NTS-1

-Custom oscillator patches for the Korg NTS-1 exploring **R. Buckminster Fuller’s Synergetic Geometry** applied to synthesis, plus advanced West Coast techniques.
+Custom oscillator patches for the Korg NTS-1 exploring **R. Buckminster Fuller's Synergetic Geometry** applied to synthesis, plus advanced West Coast techniques and classic digital emulation.

-This repository contains four custom oscillator patches for the Korg NTS-1 mk1.
-Three patches implement **R. Buckminster Fuller’s Synergetic Geometry** (as applied to temperament by Kenneth Hemmerick), based on **3D wave formations and closest-packed sphere geometry** rather than traditional octave divisions.
-The fourth is an advanced Buchla 259-inspired complex oscillator, and the fifth is an FS1R-inspired formant synthesizer.
-Together they offer unique microtonal, inharmonic, and West Coast sonic possibilities.
+This repository contains five custom oscillator patches for the Korg NTS-1 mk1.
+Three patches implement **R. Buckminster Fuller's Synergetic Geometry** (as applied to temperament by Kenneth Hemmerick), based on **3D wave formations and closest-packed sphere geometry** rather than traditional octave divisions.
+The fourth is an advanced Buchla 259-inspired complex oscillator, the fifth is an FS1R-inspired formant synthesizer, and the sixth is a Kawai K1R-inspired dual oscillator.
+Together they offer unique microtonal, inharmonic, West Coast, and classic digital sonic possibilities.

 All patches developed using Pure Data (.pd) and converted via [pd2logue](https://app.boochow.com/pd2logue/).
 Download ready-to-use `.ntkdigunit` files from the releases.